Fuorcla Trupchun: to the border and beyond

 • From the south: via Reschenpass (Nauders-Martina) or Ofenpass (Val Müstair-Zernez) on H27

-S-chanf is located on the Engadine road H27.
-From the village follow the signalization "Parc Naziunel".
+S-chanf is located on the Engadin road H27.
+Follow the "Parc Naziunel" signage from the village.

 Parken

-• Paid parking in the Prasüras area at the entrance to Val Trupchun.
+• Paid parking spaces in the Prasüras area at the entrance to Val Trupchun.

 Responsible for this content Tourism Engadin Scuol Samnaun Val Müstair AG.